madhanmallow/appsteroid-sdk-ios-documents/en/99_Release_Note.md

 ---

+### 1.0.8
+- New Feature
+	- Show blue statusbar on top of the screen during voice chat.
+User's can jump to the group call page by tapping on the statusbar.
+	- iCloud Backup is available

+- Fixed
+    - GUI layout fix
+    - Minor bugs in voice chat

+- Performance Improvements
+    - Ability to reload the screen after network error.

 ### 1.0.7
 - New Feature
 	- Replaced like button with "Follow".
 Users will be able to receive push notification whenever there is un update on a following thread.